cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-09-17-surviving- the-ai-revolution-as-a-software-engineer.md

 Today's GitHub Copilot not only capable of retrieving this number automatically in the IDE, but it can also display the country for any particular stock, and provide even more fine-grained associated  information as prompted.
 This capacity to search faster and more accurately makes AI extremely useful for routine coding tasks.

-[GitHub Next](https://githubnext.com/) is setting what would be the standard for the next generation of software development tools.
+[GitHub Next](https://githubnext.com) is setting what would be the standard for the next generation of software development tools.
 The promises are so high and incredible, that some are starting to believe that AI will very soon go beyond assisting developers, and start firing them.[^8]
 The idea is not that crazy.
 If AI will make pull requests, review code, and create documentation... the question is: What [30+ million worldwide developers](https://www.griddynamics.com/global-team-blog/number-software-developers-world) are going to do with all this extra time?
 Will they even be necessary?

-# Our survival backdoors
+# Our Survival Backdoors

 I believe that to survive the AI revolution, we need to focus on nurturing the skills that make us unique as humans.
 In particular, those that are still valuable in the job market.
 Grounding these skills with our innate human attributes is what poses a substantial challenge for machines to mimic or automate, thereby standing as our defense against potential labor obsolescence.

 The following is a list of 10 skills[^6] that I believe will not just be beneficial but absolutely vital in the next years dominated by AI: